CosmoStat/shapepipe/docs/wiki/tutorial/pipeline_tutorial.md

 **Output:** single-exposure vignet dictionary

 This second iteration of the vignet creation module is the last step in preparation for galaxy shape measurement.
-Multi-epoch shape measurement equires
+Multi-epoch shape measurement requires
 * The SExtractor tile catalog with spread-model information
 * The vignets of single-exposure images for tile-detected objects
 * The vignets of single-exposure weights at the position of tile-detected objects